 - Easiest method to obtain a breast pump is an online vendor; they ship directly to your home.
 Vendor takes care of everything on their end. - Popular Vendors: Aeroflow, Edgepark, YummyMummy, Babylist Rx. - Once you receive your breast pump, make sure the flanges are the correct size for your nipples.
-(Your nipple should move freely inside the flange.) - When storing milk, remember to document AM or PM on the bag, as breast milk changes throughout the day, AM has wake up hormones, PM has the sleepy hormones. - Be sure to make yourself a "self-care basket" for breastfeeding that is: a water bottle, breast pads, Chapstick, a hair tie, a good book, pen/paper, etc. That way you won't have to get up in the middle of a feeding to get something. - AND REMEMBER...the first 6 weeks are very, very tiring and can be hard, but if you can make it through those 6 weeks, it should be smooth sailing from there.
+(Your nipple should move freely inside the flange.) - Bring your breast pump with you to Labor/Delivery; they can help you learn how to use it. - When storing milk, remember to document AM or PM on the bag, as breast milk changes throughout the day, AM has wake up hormones, PM has sleepy hormones. - Be sure to make yourself a "self-care basket" for breastfeeding that is: a water bottle, breast pads, Chapstick, a hair tie, a good book, pen/paper, etc. That way you won't have to get up in the middle of a feeding to get something. - AND REMEMBER...the first 6 weeks are very, very tiring and can be hard, but if you can make it through those 6 weeks, it should be smooth sailing from there.